-I studied Medical Science and the University of Exeter as my undergraduate degree.
-As part of this I completed a professional training year in Sydney Australia researching sleep medicine which was a great experience.
+I studied Medical Science at the University of Exeter as my undergraduate degree.
+As part of this, I completed a professional training year in Sydney Australia researching sleep Medicine which was a great experience.

 I was extremely lucky and managed to get an offer from both King’s College London and the University of Central Lancashire when I first applied.
 I know many others who were unsuccessful despite similar and even better applications.

 My advice would be to not become disheartened if you are unsuccessful.
 Don’t give up, as often the quality of applications changes from year to year.
 Even the number of places available can change!
 If you are unsuccessful, try to spend the year strengthening your application.
 Keep up to date with Dental news and try to gain some more work experience to keep yourself driven!

 I’m currently in my first year of studying Dentistry at Kings College London (although I am in the second year of the undergraduate course, because graduates do not sit the first year).
 Studying Dentistry has been very challenging and clinic days can be exhausting.
 It’s been great so far to learn from the academics.
 I have learnt that Dentistry often isn’t clear cut and there is a range of techniques to be learnt for a single procedure.